Guide

 The Verdict

-At 800 lbs of force through Acme threading, this clamp delivers professional performance in the light-duty category.
+With force applied through smooth Acme threading, this clamp delivers professional performance in the light-duty category.
 The ductile iron body and dual corrosion protection outlast budget alternatives.
 Worth the investment for woodworkers who use C-clamps regularly but don’t need heavy-duty industrial capacity.

 The combination of smooth operation, decent reach, and reasonable force makes it a shop standard.
 Just understand its limits — this isn’t the clamp for bending steel or industrial assembly.
 It’s the reliable workhorse for everyday woodworking tasks.